 As this festival goes on for about a whole month, these performances can be witnessed at several places locally.
 Normally more than 300 concerts happen wherein all kinds of senior and junior artists collaborate to deliver some of the most iconic performances spreading their charm.

-By Train.
-If planning to travel to Chennai then, you can deboard at either Chennai Central station, Chennai Egmore and Tambaram station.
+If you plan to travel to Chennai, you can deboard at either Chennai Central station, Chennai Egmore, or Tambaram station.
 All of these stations have excellent overall connectivity with these stations.
-Once you deboard, continue your journey further via some means of public transport to your respective destination.
+Once you deboard, continue your journey further via public transport, private taxi, or cab to your respective destination.